caiyuanhao1998/MST/README.md

 python train_s.py --outf ./exp/bisrnet/ --method bisrnet
 ```

+- If you do not have a large memory GPU, add `--size 128` to use a small patch size.

 - The training log, trained model, and reconstrcuted HSI will be available in `MST/real/train_code/exp/`

 - Note: you can use `train_s.py` for other methods except BiSRNet if you cannot access the mask data or you have limited GPU resources.
 In this case, you need to replace the `--method` paramter in the above commands and make some modifications.